mlswg/mls-protocol/draft-ietf-mls-protocol.md

 If the tree has `2^d` leaves, then it has `2^(d+1) - 1` nodes.
-The `ratchet_tree` vector logically has this number of entries, but the sender SHOULD NOT include blank nodes after the last non-blank node.
-If a receiver encounters a vector whose length `L` is not of the form `2^(d+1) - 1`, then the receiver MUST extend it to the right with blank values until it has such a length, adding the minimum number of blank values possible.
+The `ratchet_tree` vector logically has this number of entries, but the sender MUST NOT include blank nodes after the last non-blank node.
+The receiver MUST check that the last node in `ratchet_tree` is non-blank, and extend it to the right until it has a length of the form `2^(d+1) - 1`, adding the minimum number of blank values possible.
 (Obviously, this may be done "virtually", by synthesizing blank nodes when required, as opposed to actually changing the structure in memory.)

 The leaves of the tree are stored in even-numbered entries in the array (the leaf with index `L` in array position `2*L`).
 The root node of the tree is at